Dunkin' Donuts: New Zealand

 The first New Zealand store opened in Manukau, Auckland in 2001; three others also opened in Auckland that year.
 By 2017, it had 12 Auckland stores and two other cities.
 By 2022, it had 15 Auckland stores and three other cities.

 Costa Rica

-In August 2024, the first Dunkin' location in Costa Rica opened in Heredia.
-Currently, there are eight locations in operation in Costa Rica: six in San José, one in Cartago, and one in Heredia.
+In August 2024, the first Dunkin' location in Costa Rica opened in Heredia.There are currently, eight locations in operation in Costa Rica: six in San José, one in Cartago, and one in Heredia.

 France

-In May 2025, Dunkin' established its first location in France, in the 2nd arrondissement of Paris, as of now, there are four Dunkin' locations in France, all located in Île-de-France, and the chain continues to expand.
+In May 2025, Dunkin' established its first location in France, in the 2nd arrondissement of Paris.
+As of now, there are five Dunkin' locations in France, all of them in Île-de-France, and the chain continues to expand.